Revoking a Trello token

 Occasionally, you may need to revoke that token's access to your account.
 Follow the steps below to revoke a token:

-With Trello Enterprise, the Enterprise Admin can use the Enterprise Admin Dashboard to see tokens generated by managed Enterprise members, as well as Trello Mobile app session tokens.
-Admin can filter by Power-Up and Mobile Session token type and delete the API tokens to remove authorization to the integration.
-Admin can also choose to restrict managed members from creating new API tokens.
-If this option is used by Enterprise Admin, users who try to authorize an available third-party integration will see an error message with a '400' code and a message to contact their Enterprise Admin team for authorization.
-When a Mobile Session token is deleted by Admin, the user will be logged out of Trello on mobile.
-If Admin selects to restrict managed members from creating new API tokens, active managed users can still create Mobile Session tokens and log back into the app.
+With Trello Enterprise, the Enterprise admin can use the Enterprise admin Dashboard to see tokens generated by managed Enterprise members, as well as Trello mobile app session tokens.
+Admins can filter by Power-Up and mobile session token type and delete the API tokens to remove authorization to the integration.
+Admins can also choose to restrict managed members from creating new API tokens.
+If this option is used by Enterprise admin, users who try to authorize an available third-party integration will see an error message with a '400' code and a message to contact their Enterprise admin for authorization.
+When a mobile session token is deleted by an admin, the user will be logged out of Trello on mobile.
+If the admin selects to restrict managed members from creating new API tokens, active managed users can still create mobile session tokens and log back into the app.